Forum Guidelines and Etiquette

 Don’t flood the forums.
 Post your question or comment only once; if you have multiple questions on different topics, please space them a few minutes apart.
 Also, please do not bump topics (responding to them to increase attention) unless they have gone unanswered for more than 48 business hours.

 Stay on-topic.
 Keeping discussions on topic makes for a much more productive conversation.
 If you have something different to discuss, please start a new discussion.

 Don’t post infringing material.
 Please do not post any material which may infringe on the rights of others, including copyrighted material.
 Posting a link to relevant information, such as an article or blog, is permitted with proper attribution.
 (If you are linking to a blog related to your company or your personal work, please be mindful of our marketing policy, below.)

 No marketing.
 Be mindful of the community’s purpose and refrain from conducting market research or promoting your company or your products.
-Marketing includes, (but is not limited to) press releases, responding to a question with a sales or product pitch as the entirely or large percentage of your post, sending unsolicited private message or e-mail to promote products and services, using the Community platform for self promotion, campaigning, etc. This applies to every area of the forums, including (but not limited to) the Q&A Forum, private messages, the User Directory, and The SFA Blog.
+Marketing includes, (but is not limited to) press releases, responding to a question with a sales or product pitch as the entirely or large percentage of your post, sending unsolicited private messages or e-mails to promote products and services, using the Community platform for self promotion, campaigning, etc. This applies to every area of the forums, including (but not limited to) the Q&A Forum, private messages, the User Directory, and The SFA Blog.
 If, however, a member asks for a specific service or product your company provides, it is fine to post advice and/or a short note with your contact information, or send a one-time-only private message or e-mail solely to that member.
 Any posts with a sales pitch will be edited or removed.